Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 Myth 3: Winning a Prize Home Is Tax-Free Everywhere

-Prize homes are not subject to income tax, but selling them triggers capital gains tax.
-Some states also have stamp duty exemptions for lottery prizes, but not all.
-Confirm your state's rules before claiming.
+Prize homes skip income tax.
+But selling them triggers capital gains tax.
+Some states waive stamp duty.
+Check your state's rules first.

 Myth 4: Art Unions Are Unregulated